ZhgChg.Li

 mitmdump -s /redirect.py

-When using mitmproxy to observe requests using HTTP 1.1 and Accept-Ranges: bytes, Content-Range for long connection segment continuous resource fetching, it will wait until the entire response is received before displaying, rather than showing segments and using persistent connections to continue downloading!
+When using mitmproxy to observe requests with HTTP 1.1 and Accept-Ranges: bytes, Content-Range for long connections fetching resource segments continuously, it waits until the entire response is received before displaying it, instead of showing the segments or continuing the download using a persistent connection!

 Further Reading

-Since I don’t have domain permissions, I can’t obtain SSL certificate information, so I can’t implement it.
-The code doesn’t seem difficult, and although there’s no 100% secure method, adding an extra layer of protection can make it safer.
-Further attacks would require a lot of time to research, which should deter 90% of crawlers!
+Since I don’t have domain authority to obtain the SSL certificate info, I can’t implement it.
+Judging by the code, it doesn’t seem difficult.
+Although there’s no 100% secure method, adding an extra layer of protection can at least improve security.
+Further attacks would require a lot of time and research, which should discourage about 90% of crawlers!

-This article might be a bit low in value.
-I’ve neglected Medium for a while (playing with a DSLR).
-Mainly, this is to warm up for iPlayground 2019 this weekend (2019/09/21–2019/09/22).
-Looking forward to this year’s sessions 🤩, and hope to produce more quality articles after returning!
+This article might have low value, as I neglected Medium for a while (went off to play with a DSLR).
+It’s mainly a warm-up write-up for this weekend’s (2019/09/21–2019/09/22) iPlayground 2019.
+Looking forward to this year’s sessions 🤩 and hope to produce more high-quality articles afterward!